charlie180-code/sailsmakr/README.md

 - **TailwindCSS**: Utility-first CSS framework used for building responsive and modern UI components.
 - **Bootstrap MD from Creative TIM**: Material design-based UI kit for building beautiful, functional user interfaces.
 - **Docker**: Containerization platform for packaging the application and its dependencies to run consistently across environments.
-- **Jenkins**: CI/CD tool used for automated testing and continuous integration.
 - **Render Cloud**: Cloud platform for hosting and scaling the application.
 - **OpenCage**: Geolocation API for converting coordinates into readable addresses.
 - **FedEx & Freightos APIs**: Used for providing real-time shipping and freight suggestions.